Full Time, A Level, T Level & Combination Courses

 What you could do next

-Chemistry is considered a facilitating subject and is highly regarded by top universities.
-A Level Chemistry is essential for many science degrees; but is also frequently selected by Law applicants as it demonstrates analytical skills and an ability to cope with difficult concepts.
+Other progression routes may include science degrees, but this course is also frequently selected by Law applicants as it demonstrates analytical skills and an ability to cope with difficult concepts.

 Popular modules